datawire/ambassador-docs/docs/cloud/latest/sso/index.md

     <img src="../images/sso-okta-admin-apps-create-2-attributes.png" />
   </p>

-11. Click Next to continue:
+11. Click **Next** to continue.

   <p align="center">
     <img src="../images/sso-okta-admin-apps-create-2-next.png" />
   </p>

-12. Click Finish to create the Application Integration:
+12. Click **Finish** to create the Application Integration.

   <p align="center">
     <img src="../images/sso-okta-admin-apps-create-3.png" />
   </p>

-When your Application Integration is created you should be in the "Sign On" tab of your Okta App Integration.
-If for some reason you aren't there, you can navigate back there by clicking on the "Applications" tab in the Okta Admin console and then clicking on the Application Integration named "Ambassador Cloud", and then clicking on the "Sign On" tab:
+When your Application Integration is created you should be in the Sign On tab of your Okta App Integration.
+If for some reason you aren't there, you can navigate back there by clicking the **Applications** tab in the Okta Admin console.
+From there, click the Application Integration named **Ambassador Cloud**, then click the **Sign On** tab.

   <p align="center">
     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on.png" />
   </p>

-From the Sign-On tab click "View SAML setup instructions".
-You may need to scroll down to see the "View SAML setup instructions" button:
+From the Sign-On tab click **View SAML setup instructions**.
+You may need to scroll down to see this button.

   <p align="center">
     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on-saml-setup.png" />
   </p>

-Once you are on the "SAML setup instructions" page, please provide the following items to your Ambassador Support contact:
+Once you are on the SAML setup instructions page, please provide the following items to your Ambassador Support contact:

-1. The "Identity Provider Single Sign-On URL"
+1. The Identity Provider Single Sign-On URL
-2. The "Identity Provider Issuer"
+2. The Identity Provider Issuer
-3. The "X.509 Certificate"
+3. The X.509 Certificate

   <p align="center">
     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on-saml-setup-values.png" />
   </p>

-Alternatively, instead of supplying each of the above 3 items to your support contact individually, you can cut & paste the "IDP metadata XML" at the bottom of the page, which includes all three of the above items, and supply this XML to your Ambassador Support contact:
+Alternatively, instead of supplying each of the above 3 items to your support contact individually, you can cut & paste the contents of the IDP metadata XML text field at the bottom of the page, which includes all three of the above items, and supply this XML to your Ambassador Support contact.

   <p align="center">
     <img src="../images/sso-okta-admin-apps-ambassador-cloud-sign-on-saml-setup-metadata.png" />